Bias-Variance Tradeoffs in Joint Spectral Embeddings: Background the ESRDPG

 \begin{Remark}[Identifiability] In most latent position models, the model parameters are typically identifiable only within a larger equivalence class.
 Of note, the latent positions of the RDPG are only identifiable up to an orthogonal transformation as the edge probabilities are invariant under such transformation.
-Similar issues arise for the ESRDPG though the common structure among the graph somewhat limits the non-identifiability.
+Similar issues arise for the ESRDPG though the common structure among the graphs somewhat limits the non-identifiability.
+Generally, the latent positions and weighting matrices are only identifiable within the equivalence class